 - Internet is behind on Norwegian (and all other cruise lines for that matter) when compared to Royal Caribbean.
 While they do finally offer internet packages that provide constant access for the duration of the cruise, they still offer packages “by the minute.”
 To the best of our recollection, the unlimited packages on NCL are more expensive than Royal Caribbean and are not as fast.
 If being plugged in is a requirement, this is something to think about when cruising on a line other than Royal Caribbean.
 At the present time, they are still the leaders, but other lines, like Norwegian, are catching up.

-The Norwegian Getaway is not the same as a Royal Caribbean Freedom, Voyager, and Oasis class ship, but is still very nice in its own right.
-Overall, we did not find a lot of difference between Norwegian and Royal Caribbean.
+The Norwegian Getaway is not the same as a Royal Caribbean Freedom, Voyager, and Oasis-class ship, but is still very nice in its own right.
+Overall, we did not find a lot of differences between Norwegian and Royal Caribbean.
 The service is good on both cruise lines, and the food was similar.
 We enjoyed O’Sheehan’s for lunch on the Getaway, but wished it had a Starbucks like the Oasis.

 We were originally scheduled to do the Transatlantic on Royal Caribbean’s Oasis of the Seas, but then the tragic crane accident happened.
 Choosing this ship was very last minute and we are not disappointed in our choice.